Menu

 We are using a new scheme of work this year – Lighting the Path.

-The first unit of work (branch) will be centered around Creation and Covenant.
+The first unit of work (branch) will be centered around Prophecy and Promise

-This half term's value is GRATITUDE.
-We will be looking for how the children demonstrate this value this half term and know they will show their appreciation in lots of ways as their new school year begins.
+This half term's value is RESPECT .
+We will be looking for how the children demonstrate this value this half term and know they will show their respect for people, belongings and our school environment as their school year continues.

 Science